Our Story

 2023 marks the 5th year anniversary of The Boris Lawrence Henson Foundation.

 As we reflect on the past five years, we want to pause to express so much gratitude to our donors, partners, and community.
-Since our launch in 2018, we have remained committed to our mission of eradicating the stigma around mental health in the Black community.
+Since our launch in 2018, we have remained committed to our mission of eradicating the stigma around mental health in BIPOC and underrepresented communities.

 We continue to dedicate ourselves to changing the narrative by speaking out, and encouraging others to share their challenges with mental illness and to get the help they need.